yottaawesome/cpp-utils/README.md

 # cpp-utils

-A repo to hold some basic utility for my C++ projects.
+A repo to hold some basic utility code for my C++ projects.